 Boehringer Ingelheim Pharmaceuticals, Inc. either owns or uses the Synjardy® and EMPA-REG OUTCOME® trademarks under license.

-The other trademarks referenced are owned by third parties not affiliated with Boehringer Ingelheim Pharmaceuticals, Inc.
+The other brands listed are trademarks of their respective owners and are not trademarks of Boehringer Ingelheim Pharmaceuticals, Inc.

-Copyright © 2018 Boehringer Ingelheim International GmbH ALL RIGHTS RESERVED
+Copyright © 2020 Boehringer Ingelheim International GmbH ALL RIGHTS RESERVED